 Is child care available?

-Youth – Children from 11-17 years old participate in the Shabbat morning service with their parents or guardians.
-About every other Shabbat, our Youth Group meets in the afternoon, after service.
+Youth – Children from 11-18 years old participate in the Shabbat morning service with their parents or guardians.
+Please subscribe to our email newsletter, or contact Alex & Devon, to find out when the Youth are meeting.